wilsonmar/wilsonmar.github.io/_posts/2016-05-11-azure-cloud.md

    * Management
    <br /><br />

-   Each drill-down into ARM creates an additional ___ to the right.
+   Each drill-down into ARM creates an additional pane? to the right.

 * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/welcome-to-azure/4-create-a-vm?pivots=linux-cloud">Create a virtual machine</a> (for 60 minutes).
 PROTIP: Use Firefox browser.
 Don't use Brave browser.